Last updated on February 15th, 2018 at 06:45 am

 Cut these delicate fall leaf candle wraps on your Cricut or other cutting machine, and use them for fall or Thanksgiving table decor, on your mantel, or anywhere else you have yummy fall candles in your home!
-Plus, get a fabulous bundle deal on 10 fall SVG files, available at a reduced price ONLY for the month of October!

 A big thank you to World Market for providing the candles and candleholders for this post.